leonardopicchiami/mining_evolving_topics/README.md

 ## Goal Description ##

-The goal is to identify and track macro-topics along a predefined timeline that runs from 2000 to 2018.
+The goal is to identify and trace macro-topics along a predefined timeline that runs from 2000 to 2018.
 Each topic is a list or set of keywords that is taken from the ds-1 dataset.
 More precisely, each record of the ds-1 dataset contains:

 * the year of the timeline.
 * a pair of keywords that have been co-cited in the given year.